GohanDGeo/lws-finnhub-client/README.md

 # lws-finnhub-client
-A client that connects to Finnhub using the libwebsockets library, and dumps the incoming trades into a text file
+A client that connects to Finnhub using the libwebsockets library, and dumps the incoming trades into a text file.
+Made for the RTES course, AUTH, 2022

 ## REQUIREMENTS
 - libwebsockets library